Multimodality Functional Imaging of Brain Tumor

 Location: 105 Annenberg

-Speaker: Nitish V. Thakor, Department of Biomedical Engineering, Singapore Institute for Neurotechnology
+Speaker: Nitish V. Thakor, Professor, Singapore Institute for Neurotechnology

 Nitish will present his work on optical imaging of brain using laser speckle and photoacoustic imaging.
 Firstly, he has combined multimodality (absorption, speckle, fluorescence) microscope for imaging technologies for long term imaging brain structure and vasculature in awake animals, focusing on the development of vascular changes associated with brain tumors.
 His studies point to continual changes in tumor vasculature throughout the life time of the animal.
 Secondly, he will present his photoacoustic imaging system, which coupled with nanoparticles achieves contrast enhancement in brain tumors with the goal of targeting the tumor and identifying its margins.
 Further, he will present the results from brain tumor targeting with photodynamic therapy.